EL-BID/OSS_policies/docs/en/policies/oss-training-programs_en.md

 _Description_: Government initiatives to build open source software skills and knowledge among public sector employees, including training programs, workshops, and educational resources.

+rememerb to add also the

+[OSS Funding and Support Programs]
+Allocation of public resources to fund the maintenance, development, or security of open source tools.

 ---

 ## 🧩 How to contribute